TL;DR

 When deploying or updating a pipeline, Condense performs checks against the Kafka Schema Registry.

 If a breaking change is detected (for example, removing a required field), Condense flags it during validation.
+This prevents incompatible updates from being applied to live streaming environments.

 3. Version Tracking and Visibility

+Condense maintains visibility into the evolution of data structures across pipelines.
 Teams can see which connectors and transforms are associated with specific schema versions, making it easier to understand and plan for dependencies when a schema changes.

 4. Seamless Integration with Existing Registries

-Condense integrates directly with enterprise Kafka Schema Registries — it doesn’t replace them.
+Condense integrates directly with enterprise Kafka Schema Registries, it doesn’t replace them.

 This means teams using Confluent, AWS MSK, or self-managed Kafka clusters can manage schemas through Condense without altering their existing ecosystem.
+Together, these features turn schema management from a manual coordination process into a predictable, controlled part of streaming pipeline operations.

 Real-World Example: Safe Evolution in Action